 - Reason rigorously about CPS models and their differential equations.

-- Verify CPS models of appropriate scale.
+- Verify CPS models of appropriate scale with logic.

 - Understand the semantics of a CPS model.

 This course will give you the required skills to formally analyze the CPSs that are all around us -- from power plants to pace makers and everything in between -- so that when you contribute to the design of a CPS, you are able to understand important safety-critical aspects and feel confident designing and analyzing system models.
 It will provide an excellent foundation for students who seek industry positions and for students interested in pursuing research.